redruin1/factorio-draftsman/docs/source/handbook/groups.rst

                 except KeyError:
                     pass

-Each id of the combinators is set to it's position in the grid, as a string of the format ``"x_y"``, starting at 0.
+Each ID of the combinators is set to it's position in the grid, as a string of the format ``"x_y"``, starting at 0.
-This means that the top left combinator of the cell would have the id ``"0_0"`` and would be accessed as such.
+This means that the top left combinator of the cell would have the ID ``"0_0"`` and would be accessed as such.
 Each entity is added to the ``entities`` list (which is inherited by ``Group``) and is connected in a regular grid to it's neighbours, cementing them together in the same signal network.

 The only other function we need is ``set_data``: